-$$Turnover{i,t} = \alpha + \beta_1 PHISinclair{i,t-1} \times Ret{i,(t-1,t-4)} + \beta_2 PHISinclair{i,t-1} + \beta_3 Ret{i,(t-1,t-4)} + \sum_k \beta_k Controls{i,t-1}^k + \varphi_i + \eta_t + \epsilon_i,$$ (11)
+$$Turnover{i,t} = \alpha + \beta_1 PHISinclair{i,t-1} \times Ret{i,(t-1,t-4)} + \beta_2 PHISinclair{i,t-1} + \beta_3 Ret{i,(t-1,t-4)} + \sum_k \beta_k Controls{i,t-1}^k + \varphi_i + \eta_t + \epsilon_i, \tag{11}$$

-Table 10 presents the regression results.
+Table 11 presents the regression results.
 Column (1) presents the regression of CEO turnover on past performance, in which the coefficient on Ret is significantly negative.
 This result indicates that CEOs with poor past performance are more likely to be replaced, which is consistent with the existing literature (e.g., Jenter and Lewellen, 2021).
 Column (2) further includes the interaction between PHISinclair and Ret.
 We find that, consistent with Lee, Lee, and Nagarajan (2014), the coefficient of this interaction is significantly positive, indicating that CEO turnover-performance sensitivity is lower in firms with greater political homophily.

 We then run the regressions separately for the subsamples based on corporate governance.
-For each subsample, we report both the regression with only Ret and the regression with the interaction between PHISinclair and Ret.
 Columns (3) and (5) show that the coefficient on Ret is significantly negative in both the subsamples with high and low institutional ownership.
 Columns (4) and (6) show that the interaction term between PHI and Ret becomes small and insignificant for high institutional-ownership firms but remains significantly positive for low institutional-ownership firms.
 This contrast shows that for firms with strong shareholder power, political homophily does not provide any downside protection for CEOs.
 We then turn to the subsamples based on firms' E-index.
-Columns (7) and (9) show that the coefficient on Ret is significantly negative in both the subsamples with high and low E-index.
-Columns (8) and (10) show that the interaction between PHISinclair and Ret is insignificant for low E-index firms but remains significant for high E-index firms.
-Taken together, these results indicate that strong shareholder power seems a necessary condition for political homophily to encourage the CEO to share negative information with the board rather than hide it and in turn cause worse performance.
+Columns (7) and (9) show that the coefficient on Ret is negatively correlated with CEO turnover in both the subsamples with high and low E-index, with the coefficient in the subsample with low E-index being significant at the 1% level.
+Columns (8) and (10) show that the interaction between PHISinclair and Ret is insignificant for low E-index firms but remains significant for high E-index firms.19 Taken together, these results indicate that strong shareholder power seems a necessary condition for political homophily to encourage the CEO to share negative information with the board rather than hide it and in turn cause worse performance.